Social Work Degree Programs in Minnesota (A-M)

 Are you interested in learning more about social work degrees in Minnesota to jump-start your career in the rewarding helping profession and expand career options for working with diverse vulnerable populations overcoming adversity?
-Read on for the first half our list of accredited social work degrees in Minnesota.
+Read on for the list of accredited social work degrees in Minnesota.

 Nicknamed the "Land of 10,000 Lakes," there are nearly as many top-notch educational opportunities for aspiring professional social workers in Minnesota as there are bodies of water.